- Public Schools in Switzerland

 Infrastructure and equipment in Switzerland's primary schools, meals and student accommodation

-Peculiarities of raising children in private boarding houses in Switzerland
+Peculiarities of raising students in private boarding houses in Switzerland

-Separately it is worthwhile to dwell on a unique phenomenon, analogous to which it is difficult to find in the world, - educational institutions and colleges, whose main task is education and training manners.
-For a Russian person, this type of educational institution can be compared with the institution of noble maidens, with the only difference that in Switzerland in such educational institutions not only girls study.
-For example, in the prestigious and elite school-boarding house Institut auf dem Rosenberg in St. Gallen, boys are trained, who in the future will become diplomats, government employees of high ranks.
+Separately it is worthwhile to dwell on a unique phenomenon, analogous to which it is difficult to find in the world, - educational institutions and colleges, whose main task is education and educational manners.
+For a foreign student, this type of educational institution can be compared with the institution of noble maidens, with the only difference that in Switzerland in such educational institutions not only girls study.
+For example, in the prestigious and elite school-boarding house Institut auf dem Rosenberg in St. Gallen, boys are studied, who in the future will become diplomats, government employees of high ranks.

-Specificity of education in secondary school in Switzerland for children of foreigners and Russian schoolchildren
+Specificity of education in secondary school in Switzerland for foreign students

 - A - the study of ancient languages, such as Latin and the ancient Greek language;